YOUR DOG'S DEN IS HIS CASTLE

 What if he's barking when I get home?

 Remember, it's natural for your dog to complain when he's on the inside and you're on the outside.
 He wants to be where you are!
 Do not open the door until the dog is quiet inside.
+Ask for a quiet sit and only release him when he does.
 You must not release the dog in response to fussing, or you will reward this unwanted behavior!

 How big should the crate be?